 - The pool safety sandard applies to all pools associated with houses, units, hotels, motels, backpacker hostels, caravan parks, mobile van parks and other forms of short-term accommodation

 - The pool safety standard applies to indoor pools as well as outdoor pools

-- Register your pool with the QBCC - Register Pool
+- All swimming pools are to be registered with the QBCC pool safety register - Register Pool

 For more information on swimming pool safety regulations visit the Queensland Building and Construction Commission website (QBCC).

 Pool Compliance Inspections

 Council has a licensed pool safety inspector to carry out pool inspections, issue pool safety certificates and register pools on the QBCC register.

 To arrange for an inspection and pool safety certificate, contact Council on (07) 4656 8355.